BigBlue 3 Review

 We were impressed by this panel's design, as well as the results we saw in our testing.
 BigBlue has created an inexpensive, highly efficient product that charged our electronic devices with ease.
 Though it is a bit large and bulky, the extra size didn't matter because this panel got the job done.
 For car camping or a backcountry base camp where weight is not a huge concern, the 28W from BigBlue is an excellent choice.
 The positive features outweigh the negatives, as this panel will charge your devices quickly and effectively.
 It comes with a nifty auto-restart feature that comes in handy when the sun is intermittent, which occurred more often than we liked.
-During testing, we had multiple devices that required a charge; this panel acted as a base camp charging station for our satellite phone, external battery, and two phones, keeping them charged for two weeks.
+During testing, we had multiple devices that required a charge; this panel acted as a base camp charging station for our satellite phone, high-quality external battery, and two phones, keeping them charged for two weeks.

-At 28 watts, the BigBlue falls in the middle of the road when it comes to wattage.
+The BigBlue performed exceptionally well with its direct solar charging, outdoing the other solar panels in our test due to the four strong solar panels linked together.
+The panels captured and retained up to 24% of the solar power, making it an extremely effective model.At 28 watts, the BigBlue falls in the middle of the road when it comes to wattage.
 We've added larger panels over the years, as the technology has improved, and companies can get powerful panels into smaller packages.
-This is just to say that the BigBlue did well in this metric, epsecially considering its size.
+The four panels each delivered a strong 7 watts for a combined total of 28 watts.
+This is all just to say that the BigBlue did well in terms of its power output especially considering its size.